Injsted/fullstack-learning/README.md

-Here’s the updated **README** with the information about the two frontend apps and the `learning-languages` project integrated seamlessly into the original structure:

----

 # Fullstack Learning Monorepo

 This monorepo supports learning and experimentation with multiple programming languages and frameworks.
 It uses **Nx** for project and dependency management, and **pnpm** for faster and more efficient package management.

 ---